 Also introducing your puppy to other dogs at this time will help him become more socialized.

-This critical period is also known as the “Age of Cutting” – cutting teeth and cutting apron strings.
-At this age, the puppy begins testing dominance and leadership.
+Teeth cutting begins during this time.
 Biting behavior is absolutely discouraged from thirteen weeks on.
 Praise for the correct behavior response is the most effective tool.
 Meaningful praise is highly important to shape a positive attitude.

 Flight Instinct Period (4 to 8 Months):